ant-design/pro-components/docs/components/schema.en-US.md

   },
 ];

-// 或者不需要 label
-const options = ['chapter', 'chapter2'];
+// Alternatively, the label may not be required const options = ['chapter', 'chapter2'];

-// 列中定义
+// Definition in Column
 const columns = [
   {
     title: '创建者',